 Transformation of Students, Faculty and Staff

-A&S educates all undergraduates at Baylor irrespective of their major or degree program through its core curriculum and undergraduate courses in each major.
+The College of Arts & Sciences educates all undergraduates at Baylor irrespective of their major or degree program through its core curriculum and undergraduate courses in each major.
 Liberal education skills such as critical thinking and moral reasoning are taught by Christian and Jewish scholars whose faith animates their pedagogy and research.
-All undergraduates at Baylor University (except those in the Baylor Interdisciplinary Core) enroll in Christian Scriptures and Christian Heritage where they are introduced to the basic intellectual building blocks of the historic, living Christian faith.
+All undergraduates at Baylor University (except those in the Baylor Interdisciplinary Core) enroll in courses such as Christian Scriptures and Christian Heritage where they are introduced to the basic intellectual building blocks of the historic, living Christian faith.
 As a result, students learn about the grand challenges of our times from faculty who are on the cutting edge in their academic fields and who embody the teachings of Jesus in word and deed.
 Herein lies a foundational source of the expression of the Christian environment, not only for A&S, but also for Baylor University itself.

 Faculty and staff meet with students outside of class not only to discuss academic issues but to explore life callings and existential challenges, matters of life and death, religion and morality.
 Students, faculty, and staff, whether they meet in the dining halls or on benches across the campus, participate in conversations that engage the mind.
 Some A&S faculty live on campus in residential halls where they interact with students throughout the day in many ways, including through Bible studies, prayer, fellowship meals, and spiritual direction.
 Faculty and staff also lead students on mission trips throughout the world.
 Through these venues and many others, lives are changed forever.
 Mentoring will be augmented further as the demographics of our faculty and staff mirror the ethnic diversity of our students.